hirosh7/jenkins_sample/docs/ansible_setup.rst

 .. code:: bash

    # Assume your target server(s) are defined in the devserver' group in the /etc/ansible/hosts file
-   $ ansible devserver -m ping'
+   $ ansible devserver -m ping

    # Sample output
    <target server name> | SUCCESS => {